ErikPlachta/ErikPlachta/README.md

 # ![Erik Plachta](https://s.gravatar.com/avatar/cde2e5381aa5e6d8d0220c46edee8f88?s=30) Erik Plachta

-> Updated on March 20th 2022 - #EP | Updated to a [React SPA](https://github.com/ErikPlachta/ErikPlachta/issues/25), simplified, and added up-to-date content.

----
+## :wave: Hello, and welcome to my GitHub landing page

+My name is Erik, and I'm a Software Developer and IT Engineer by hobby and profession.

+I use this Repo as a personal portfolio.
-:wave: Hello, and welcome to my GitHub Page.
-If you want to learn more about me and my work, [check out this link](https://erikplachta.github.io/ErikPlachta/)
+If you want to learn more about me and my work, [I've published the content in this Repo to a GitHub Site](https://erikplachta.github.io/ErikPlachta/)

+I use GitHub to manage my apps, and host custom domains.
+The majority of my repos are public, because building in public improves the quality of my work.
+> I find myself more challenged and focused on releasing MVP.

 ---